awsdocs/amazon-glacier-developer-guide/doc_source/configuring-notifications.md

 Note that you can configure only one Amazon SNS topic for a vault\.

 **Note**
-Adding a notification configuration to a vault causes Amazon Glacier to send a notification each time the event specified in the notification configuration occurs\.
+Adding a notification configuration to a vault causes Glacier to send a notification each time the event specified in the notification configuration occurs\.
 You can also optionally specify an Amazon SNS topic in each job initiation request\.
-If you add both the notification configuration on the vault and also specify an Amazon SNS topic in your initiate job request, Amazon Glacier sends both notifications\.
+If you add both the notification configuration on the vault and also specify an Amazon SNS topic in your initiate job request, Glacier sends both notifications\.

-The job completion message Amazon Glacier sends include information such as the type of job \(`InventoryRetrieval`, `ArchiveRetrieval`\), job completion status, SNS topic name, job status code, and the vault ARN\.
-The following is an example notification Amazon Glacier sent to an SNS topic after an `InventoryRetrieval` job completed\.
+The job completion message Glacier sends include information such as the type of job \(`InventoryRetrieval`, `ArchiveRetrieval`\), job completion status, SNS topic name, job status code, and the vault ARN\.
+The following is an example notification Glacier sent to an SNS topic after an `InventoryRetrieval` job completed\.

 ```
 {